 - “How do I get them to visit my website for longer, and how can I be as interesting and valuable as possible?”

 The answer to these questions is different for every business and product and depends very much on the industry in which you operate.

-- What you are doing/offering?
+- What are you doing/offering?

-- Who you are there for?
+- Who are you there for?

 A tagline is a kind of slogan or motto by which people can recognize your brand.
-It is particularly useful when it covers what you do and what problem you solve for your customers.
+It is particularly useful when it covers what you do and what problems you solve for your customers.

 The idea is to give your website visitors the feeling that this is precisely what they are looking for so that they will stay to see if you are the right person for them at the moment.

 If you are an individual, it is smart to place a large-high-quality photo of yourself under or next to your tagline so that your visitors can immediately see the face they can attach to the motto.
 Make sure the photo really shows who you are; this inspires confidence.

 You can view your affiliate landing page as a tool to lead your potential customers to the place where you want them.
 Whether in an affiliate marketing business or selling your product or service directly, your goal is to convert visitors into customers and buyers.

 The best way to do this is by creating as little distraction as possible and placing only one clear call to action.
 There shouldn’t be any other choice.